Harbaugh family

 The Harbaughs are an American family who have had several members become notable in the sport of American football, both at the collegiate and professional level and as both players and coaches.
 In 2024, The Sporting News reported of the family, "Among the many royal families in American football, the Harbaughs are one of the most prominent."

 Jack Harbaugh, who played collegiately in the 1950s, had a successful career on the coaching staff for several colleges, both as an assistant and head coach.
 In 2002, he led the Western Kentucky Hilltoppers football team to a championship in the NCAA Division I-AA Football Championship.
 His oldest son, John, similarly served as an assistant coach for several college teams before joining the coaching staff of the NFL's Philadelphia Eagles.
-He is currently serving as the head coach for the Baltimore Ravens, who he led to a victory in Super Bowl XLVII.
+For 18 seasons, he served as the head coach for the Baltimore Ravens, who he led to a victory in Super Bowl XLVII.
 Jim, John's younger brother, had a successful playing career as a quarterback, first for the Michigan Wolverines football team and later for several NFL teams.
 He has served as the head coach for several college and professional teams, including the Stanford Cardinal, the Michigan Wolverines, the San Francisco 49ers, and, currently, the Los Angeles Chargers.
 He led the Wolverines to a victory in the 2024 College Football Playoff National Championship and the 49ers to an appearance in Super Bowl XLVII, losing to his brother John's Ravens.
 Currently, Jim's son Jay serves on the coaching staff for the Seattle Seahawks.